Tuduetso Sabure

 Tuduetso Sabure (born 16 June 1982) is a Botswana chess player.
 She received the FIDE title of Woman Grandmaster (WGM) in 2005.

 Biography

 In 2005, in Lusaka won African Women's Chess Championship and won the right to participate in the Women's World Chess Championship.
-In 2006 Tuduetso Sabure participated in Women's World Chess Championship by knock-out system and in the first round lost to Humpy Koneru.
-In 2007, in Windhoek ranked 7th in African Women's Chess Championship.
-In 2007, she played for Botswana in All-Africa Games chess tournament, which ranked 4th in the team ranking, and World Women's Team Chess Championship.
-In 2017, in Cairo ranked 17th in African Women's Chess Championship.
+In 2006 Tuduetso Sabure participated in the Women's World Chess Championship, held by knock-out system, and in the first round lost to Humpy Koneru.
+In 2007, in Windhoek, she ranked 7th in the African Women's Chess Championship.
+In 2007, she played for Botswana in the All-Africa Games chess tournament, which ranked 4th in the team ranking, and World Women's Team Chess Championship.
+In 2017, in Cairo, she ranked 17th in African Women's Chess Championship.

 Tuduetso Sabure played for Botswana in the Women's Chess Olympiads: